caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 ### CBT App

-The web application Joyable helps with one particular issue, social anxiety.
+The web application "Joyable" helps with one particular issue, social anxiety.
 It is a great tool to help make sure you regularly work on your CBT homework, and give you some structure around it.
 It is cheaper than seeing a therapist, but just like the book approach seeing a therapist as well is more effective.

 Joyable is great tool for social anxiety.
 I haven't yet found an app that helps with CBT more generally, but I really hope to see more things like this!

-LINK TO JOYABLE

-### Meditation App
+### Meditation

-Meditation can help you...
-BENEFITS
+Meditation has a lot of health benefits.
+There are many studies showing that it decreases stress, anxiety, and depression.
+Some doctors even "prescribe" meditation to their patients.

 There are many ways to get started with meditation - apps, videos, books, classes.
-For one concrete way to get started, I recommed the app Headspace.
-Headspace is DESCRIBE HEADSPACE
+For one specific way to get started, I recommed the app "Headspace".
+It breaks down the main concepts of meditation into short sessions with cute videos.

-LINK TO HEADSPACE

 ### Regular Practice

 Regardless of your approach, you'll have to regularly practice these skills to see progress.
 Brainstorm with yourself how to get yourself to regularly work on these skills.
 You might come up with some prompts (calendar event reminders? do it before/after something else?).
 You might pick one maladaptive thought pattern per week to look out for and work on, or you might set a goal of "whooping" yourself one per day.
 There are entire books on the psychology of habit formation.
 Make CBT skills a habit for yourself, however you are able.

-## Homework

-ASSIGN HOMEWORK?

 # Book Summary

-## Review One

-Two debugging steps from earlier chapters:
+When you feel yourself potentially downward spiraling, get yourself into a mindful state.
+You can use the **"whoop!"** technique.
+Once you're in the mindful state, think about what your **"inputs"** are.
+Automatic thoughts, automatic feelings, bodily state, external stimuli.
+Put these into words.
+Identify any **cognitive distortions** you have within these automatic thoughts, and consider what **more-adaptive thoughts** you can come up with.
+With these skills together, you'll be able to choose a response that's more effective than what you might have originally done.

-1. When you feel yourself potentially downward spiraling, get into a mindful state.
-Whoop!
+1. **Whoop!** - When you feel yourself potentially downward spiraling, get into a mindful state.
-2. In a mindful state, listen to and describe your inputs: your automatic thoughts and feelings.
+2. **Inputs** - In a mindful state, listen to and describe your inputs, especially your automatic thoughts and feelings.

-In this chapter we will cover two more steps:

-1. Identfy any thoughts that are unrealistic or unproductive, and name them.
+3. **Cognitive Distortions** - Identfy any thoughts that are unrealistic or unproductive, and name them.
-2. For each unhelpful thought, think of an alternative thought that is more  realistic and helpful.
+4. **More Adaptive Thoughts** - For each unhelpful thought, think of an alternative thought that is more realistic and helpful.

-## Another Review

-In the previous chapters, you learned how to CHAPTER1 then CHAPTER2 then CHAPTER3

-Processing overview.
-You've covered 1 and 2 in the previous chapters, and we'll do 3 and 4 in this one.

-1. Notice an opportunity to introspect.
-Whoop!
-2. Describe your automatic thoughts and feelings.
-3. Identify which thoughts are unhelpful.
-4. Respond to the unhelpful thoughts with more helpful ones.

-## Third Review

-Now you know how to get into the Whoop State.
-Once you're in there, you know what types of inputs to your system to think about.
-You know how to process your emotions better, and you can identify maladaptive thought patterns, replacing them with more adaptive ones.

-With all these put together, you can choose as a response that's more effective than what you might have done otherwise.
-You'll be more productive and happier.
-Any time you're about to hit a downward spiral, you can stop yourself and take control of your mind.

-You are now a Mind Manipulator, of your own mind!
-You've finally figured out how to use the debugger for your brain.
-Now you can debug this "software" that's been running nonstop your whole life.
-You have so much potential, and so much power :)